StephanMoeller/zigmkay/README.md

 - Possibility to hook into "on tap entered", "on tap exited", "on hold entered" and "on hold exited".
 In qmk you can only hook into "key pressed/released" and then have to handle tap/hold logic yourself but then one cannot use all the standard tapping/holding logic already built into qmk.

 # TODO
-- Configure the Wilson26 on one side and make it actually blink the led when a certain key is pressed
-- Make the firmware a module that is imported into main to used for an actual keyboard configuration

 Scanning
 - Make a scanner that will write events to a queue